alireza-sharifpour/plugin-pingpal-telegram/README.md

 **6. Crucial: Target User Interaction with Bot**

-The Telegram user specified by `pingpal.targetUserId` **MUST** initiate a conversation with your Telegram bot (e.g., send `/start` or any message) _at least once_ after the bot is running.
+The Telegram user specified by `pingpal.targetTelegramUserId` **MUST** initiate a conversation with your Telegram bot (e.g., send `/start` or any message) _at least once_ after the bot is running.
 This is a Telegram API requirement that allows the bot to send private messages to that user.

 **7. Install Dependencies in Your Main ElizaOS Project**